 Before routing the document to its IM Coordinator, the originating organization shall enter the final document, as well as the comment and feedback resolution summary into ADAMS, and prepare a hard-copy document issuing package.
 The comment and feedback resolution summary shall be profiled as non-publicly available.
 Owner rights to the final document shall be granted to the originating office IM Coordinator and the NRR Inspection Manual Coordinator.
 A complete document issuing package consists of the following:

 a.
-A completed and signed paper copy of the document issuing form (Exhibit , , , , or ).
+A completed and signed paper copy of the document issuing form (DIF)(Exhibit 2A, 2B, 2C, 2D, or 2E).
 If more than one office provides input to creating or revising a document, additional signature lines may be added to the DIF.
 If the resources of another office are anticipated to be used in the inspection activity, an additional line for the signature of a branch chief or deputy director of that office must be added.
-Electronic files of the document issuing forms (Exhibit and ) are posted on the NRR ROP Digital City website (from the NRC internal home page, go to NRR, then ROP Digital City, and then select the office document issuing form from the bottom, left pull-down menu, “Forms, Templates, Sample Reports and More”).
+Electronic files of the document issuing forms (Exhibit 2A, 2B, 2C, 2D, and 2E) are posted on the NRR ROP Digital City website (from the NRC internal home page, go to NRR, then ROP Digital City, and then select the office document issuing form from the bottom, left pull-down menu, “Forms, Templates, Sample Reports and More”).

 b.
 A paper copy of the final version of the document to be issued, including color copies of any graphics or exhibits that are intended to be shown in color.
 The paper document should be identical to the electronic version of the document in ADAMS.